AidanMayhue/ml_3021_project/README.md

 ## Please Git push all of your code once you finish completing a task so we don't do the same work.
 Also pull all recent work before you start working

+## Project Results
+### Objectives
+- [ ]  State a clear prediction question
+- [ ]  Organize your discussion around two or three key tables or plots or numbers.
+- [ ]  You can handle criticisms or concerns in the results section if they are relevant or interesting, but most probably belong in the conclusion.

 ## Pre analysis plan tasks
 ### Objectives
 - [X] Figure out what method of ML we need